softwareguru/beam-summit-website/content/about.md

 ---

 Beam Summit is the premier conference for the worldwide community of Apache Beam users and contributors.
-Beam Summit 2021 will be online and free with live talks from August 4th to 6th, 2021.
+Beam Summit 2022 is currently under planning and is expected to happen on Summer 2022.

 ### Activities & content
 Sessions dive on different topics like how is Apache Beam evolving and what is in the roadmap, how are companies using it, and how can we strengthen our community.
 In addition to talks, we also hav hands-on workshops and networking activities.